giantjs/giant-developer-guide/src/entities.md

 Entity events
 -------------

 Entity manipulation triggers events in the event space `$entity.entityEventSpace`.
-Attempting to access an absent node triggers `$entity.EVENT_ENTITY_ACCESS`, changing a node triggers `$entity.EVENT_ENTITY_CHANGE`.
+Attempting to access an absent node via the entity API triggers `$entity.EVENT_ENTITY_ACCESS`, changing a node triggers `$entity.EVENT_ENTITY_CHANGE`.
 All events are triggered on the entity path prepended with 'entity', serving as root path for all entity events.

 The following example logs all entity changes, including the affected key, the before, and after values.